Java-Publications/vaadin-v10-dynamic-page-title/README.md

 The interface **I18NProvider** is used to implement a mechanism for the internationalization of Vaadin applications.

-The interface is simple and with onle two methods to implement.
+The interface is simple and with only two methods to implement.

 ```java
 public interface I18NProvider extends Serializable {